openweathermap/deker/docs/deker/collection_schema.rst

 It means that when we query our data, in the first place we capture ``X`` dimension, then ``Y`` dimension and only after that we can get to our weather data.
-As long as weather layers are under the geo-grid, such a sequence perfectly fits for querying a pack of weather data for some geo-point(s).
+As long as weather layers are under the geo grid, such a sequence perfectly fits for querying a pack of weather data for some geo points.

 But what if we place these dimensions in a different manner?